andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 value.
 As long as the target value is not reached the iteration continues.
 As the loop exceeds the target value, the loop terminates and processes with the next line after the `NEXT` statement.
 At this moment, the variable has the value of the last increment, e.g. the value exceeds or equals the target value.
-The target of the new program pointer is defined as a line number in the `FOR` loop - and the loop with use the `LineNumberStatement` class to retrieve the actual statement number for the jump.
+The target of the new program pointer is defined as a line number in the `FOR` loop - and the loop with use the `LineNumberXRef` class to retrieve the actual statement number for the jump.

 This logic will work the same way for negative loops, e.g. the flow decrements the variable, the loop counts downwards.